Cryptocurrency, Blockchain and Smart Contracts

 About the author

-Tracy Kohn is a commercial real estate broker and partner with Kohn Commercial Real Estate, Inc. and current CCIM Candidate; she is not a financial advisor, nor in the tech industry, and is not a software developer.
+Tracy is not a financial advisor, nor in the tech industry, and is not a software developer.
 All statements made in this blog are her personal opinions and have been compiled through her own research and trial and error.
-It is strongly recommended that you do your own research and make sure you are comfortable with your decisions prior to making them regarding your own Web3, crypto and blockchain journey.
+It is strongly recommended that you do your own research and make sure you are comfortable with your decisions prior to taking action regarding your own Web3, crypto and blockchain journey.